 How Do Pre-Questions Before Teaching Improve Learning?

 Presenting questions before teaching new content primes students' brains to actively seek relevant information during the lesson.
-This technique increases attention, engagement, and retention by creating a mental framework for organizing incoming information.
+This technique increases attention, engagement, and retention by creating a mental framework for organising incoming information.
 Pre-questions are effective across all subjects and can improve recall by up to 40%.

 Students performed better on a test when they had been asked questions about a topic immediately before being taught it (pre-questioning).
 Their performance on test questions was improved when the topic matched the pre-question topic and when the topic did not match the pre-question topic compared to the performance of a group of students who were not given any pre-questions.